LearnWeb3DAO/ICO/README.md

 ## Prerequisites

-- You can have completed the [NFT-Collection tutorial](https://github.com/LearnWeb3DAO/NFT-Collection)
+- You must have completed the [NFT-Collection tutorial](https://github.com/LearnWeb3DAO/NFT-Collection)

 ## Theory